Physical Therapy For Wrist Tendinitis

 This can result in numbness or tingling on the palm side of your wrist in your thumb, index, or middle fingers.

-These are the areas that your median nerve supplies.
+These are the areas served by the median nerve.

 If you feel numbness in these areas but also your forearm, the cause may actually be in your neck where the nerve root is rather than at the wrist.

-If the numbness and tingling is in the pinky and ring finger there may be compression or a condition of the ulnar nerve instead.
+If the numbness and tingling is in the pinky and ring finger, you might be dealing with compression or a condition of the ulnar nerve instead.

-How Can Physical Therapy For Wrist Tendinitis Help?
+How Physical Therapy Can Help With Wrist Tendinitis

 Physical therapy can be an excellent treatment for wrist tendinitis.